TheArbiter04/zeroo28/README.md

 - 😄 Pronouns: Any ( but I prefer they/them )
 - ⚡ Fun fact: I'm cool, for real.
 - ❤️ I love working with `.kt`, `.ts` and `.dart`
+- 🫢 Psst!
+This is my personal profile.

 ### My GitHub statistics